janwee-sha/jni-example/README.md

 # Overview

 This is a Java demo project using JNI (Java Native Interface),
-    which invokes native C++ code through Java code and outputs "Hello from C++ using JNI!".
+    which invokes native C++ code through Java code and prints "Hello from C++ using JNI!".

 # How to build from source